 It could be argued that group segregation in America isn’t a serious problem.
 If one assumes that Americans are “independent actors” who can make their own choices in life, then the increasing segregation of American society is just proof that people prefer to be around other people who are like them.
 But if one assumes, as many social scientists do, that people benefit from knowing many different kinds of people, then group segregation is a serious problem.
 Not all groups are equal—some groups have more power and access than others.
 Therefore, if America is segregated by race, income, or education, then certain groups will continue to enjoy a greater amount of power and access, and continue sharing their opportunities for success only with other people in their network.

 Perhaps the reason that de facto segregation isn’t seen as a serious problem in the way that legal segregation was in the 1950s is that we want to assume that people are responsible for making conscious, autonomous choices.
-Steele’s point, however, is that people make their decisions based on a variety of factors that often have nothing to do with their individual autonomy.
-By this logic, white students who choose to associate with other white students because of a “cloud” of stereotype threats aren’t really making free, autonomous decisions, even if they believe they are.
+Steele’s point, however, is that these segregated groups are not equal, even if they are partly chosen.
+Groups with more money and influence tend to keep that money and influence within their group, while groups without it will be less likely to access it.

 The sociologist Glenn Loury came to a counterintuitive conclusion about group segregation in America.
 He suggested that networks of friends and colleagues are the primary cause of racial inequality in America, rather than direct discrimination against blacks.
 For example, a white applicant may be more likely to get a job than a black applicant—however, this may be because the white applicant has an influential friend who’s recommended him for the position, while the black applicant doesn’t.

 Loury’s findings both support and complicate the idea that black job applicants are often the victims of prejudice.
 Black job applicants may lack a helpful, influential job network, due to structural or historical prejudices against black people.
 However, Loury suggests that many black job applicants also aren’t necessarily the victims of direct, conscious racism.
-According to Loury’s findings, it’s possible for qualified black applicants to be denied jobs consistently, without their interviewers being racist in any conscious way.
+According to Loury’s findings, it’s possible for qualified black applicants to be denied jobs consistently, without their interviewers being racist in any conscious way—it's more a matter of belonging to the "wrong" social network.

 As Goff and Steele researched group segregation, they developed an experiment that could measure the impact of “identity threats on association preference.”
 In the experiment, white male Stanford students were brought to a lab, supposedly for a study of social communication.
 The students were asked to speak with two students, both black.
 Half of the students were instructed to talk about racial profiling; the other half were instructed to talk about love and relationships.
 Each student was asked—seemingly as an afterthought—to arrange the three chairs in which he and his two conversation partners would be sitting.